Linux Audio Plugin Development (LAPD)

 -

-Screen grab of a modern Linux based DAW (in this case Bitwig Studio) and a bunch of native Linux plugins running on Manjaro Linux GNOME. - The availability of both proprietary (Bitwig Studio, Mixbus, Reaper, Studio One, Waveform, etc.) and open source (Ardour, Qtractor, Zrythm, etc.) digital audio workstations (DAW) and the flexible audio subsystem of modern Linux distributions, PipeWire, make Linux a serious alternative to macOS and Windows when it comes to computer-aided music production.
+Screen grab of a modern Linux based DAW (in this case Bitwig Studio) and a bunch of native Linux plugins running on Arch Linux GNOME. - The availability of both proprietary (Bitwig Studio, Mixbus, Reaper, Studio One, Waveform, etc.) and Open Source (Ardour, Qtractor, Zrythm, etc.) digital audio workstations (DAW) and the flexible audio subsystem of modern Linux distributions, PipeWire, make Linux a serious alternative to macOS and Windows when it comes to computer-aided music production.

 - Even independently of music production, Linux has come a long way and is now not only on a par with macOS and Windows in many areas, but even superior in some.